jaysonvirissimo/coronavirus-risk-reduction-tactics/README.md

 * Add distilled water until the total amount of liquid is 10L

 See [here](https://www.who.int/gpsc/5may/Guide_to_Local_Production.pdf) for a more thorough guide from the WHO.

+## Wear a mask while in crowded areas
+* Obtain a respirator or N95 mask (and any necessary consumables like extra filters)
+* A surgeon's mask is far inferior, but better than nothing since it can still protect others if _you_ are infected
+* Make sure you know how to wear it properly or it won't do much good ([N95](https://www.youtube.com/watch?v=bo-PEzHE7iw), [respirator](https://www.youtube.com/watch?v=yBg2B2BP9nA))

+See [here](https://www.ncbi.nlm.nih.gov/pubmed/19193267) for research on the use of masks to slow virus transmission.

 ## Exercise at home, not at the gym
 It [seems to spread](https://www.cdc.gov/coronavirus/2019-ncov/about/transmission.html) person-to-person and from contact with infected surfaces or objects.
 Gyms seem to put you are risk for both transmission modes.